photongl/waveviz/README.md

 ==========
 3. Contact Info
 ==========
 Further documentation for developers and users is provided in the files "developer-manual" and "user-manual" respectively.
 Documentation regarding the use of the demo tool is included in the "demo-manual".
-If you encounter any bugs or want to make comments/suggestions etc. please drop a a mail at akshaym@iitkgp.ac.in
+If you encounter any bugs or want to make comments/suggestions etc. please drop a a mail at akshaym@sybilresearch.com

 ===============
 4. Acknowledgements